evehliu/Delirium/README.md

 ---

-## 🧑‍💻 My Approach to Making Data Accessible and Actionable
+## 🧑‍💻 The Approach to Making Data Accessible and Actionable

 ### User-Centered Design
 - Tailored for clinical, operational, and quality stakeholders